environment

 Resolution

-• This dataset represents the Integrated biodiversity status assessment for pelagic habitats using the BEAT tool.
+This dataset represents the Integrated biodiversity status assessment for pelagic habitats using the BEAT tool.
 Status is shown in five categories based on the integrated assessment scores obtained in the tool.
 Biological Quality Ratios (BQR) above 0.6 correspond to good status.
 Open sea areas were assessed based on the core indicators ‘Zooplankton mean size and total stock’ and ‘Chlorophyll-a’, as well as the pre-core indicator ‘Cyanobacterial bloom index’ .
 Coastal areas were assessed by national indicators.
 This dataset displays the result of the integrated biodiversity status in HELCOM Assessment unit Scale 4 (Division of the Baltic Sea into 17 sub-basins and further division into coastal and off-shore areas and division of the coastal areas by WFD water types or water bodies).
 Attribute information: "BQR" = Biological Quality Ratio "Confidence" = Confidence of the assessment "HELCOM_ID" = Code of the HELCOM assessment unit "Country" = Country of coastal assessment unit/ open sea "Level2" = HELCOM sub-basins (name of the scale 2 assessment unit) "Name" = Name of the HELCOM scale 4 assessment unit "Area_km2" = Area of assessment unit "AULEVEL" = scale of the assessment unit "HID" = assessment unit ID by country "SAUID" = ID number for the spatial assessment unit "EcosystemC" = Ecosystem component assessed "Confiden_1" = Confidence of the assessment (0-1, higher values mean higher confidence) "Total_numb" = Number of indicators used in assessment "STATUS" = Integrated status category (0-0.2 = not good (lowest score), 0.2-0.4 = not good (lower score), 0.4-0.6 = not good (low score), 0.6-0.8 = good (high score, 0.8-1.0 = good (highest score))

 The Finnish Forest Research Institute (Metla) developed a method called multi-source national forest inventory (MS-NFI).
 The first operative results were calculated in 1990.
 Small area forest resource estimates, in here municipality level estimates, and estimates of variables in map form are calculated using field data from the Finnish national forest inventory, satellite images and other digital georeferenced data, such as topographic database of the National Land Survey of Finland.
-Seven sets of estimates have been produced for the most part of the country until now and six sets for Lapland.
-The number of the map form themes in the most recent version, from year 2015, is 45.
+Five sets of estimates have been produced for the most part of the country until now and four sets for Lapland.
+The number of the map form themes in the most recent version, from year 2009, is 43.
 In addition to the volumes by tree species and timber assortments, the biomass by tree species groups and tree compartments have been estimated.
 The first country level estimates correspond to years 1990-1994.
-The most recent versions are from years 2005, 2007, 2009, 2011, 2013 and 2015.
-The maps from 2015 is the fourth set of products freely available.
-It is also the second set produced by the Natural Resources Institute Finland.
-A new set of the products will be produced annually or biannually in the future.
-The maps are in a raster format with a pixel size of 16m x 16m (from 2013) and in the ETRS-TM35FIN coordinate system.
+The most recent versions are from years 2005, 2007 and 2009.
+MS-NFI 2011 will be ready early 2013.
+The first set of the products freely available are from year 2009.
+The new set of the products will be produced annually or biannually in the future.
+The map from products are in a raster format with a pixel size of 20mx20m and in ETRS-TM35FIN coordinate system.
 The products cover the combined land categories forest land, poorly productive forest land and unproductive land.
-The other land categories as well as water bodies have been delineated out using the elements of the topographic database of the Land Survey of Finland.
+The other land categories as well as water bodies have been delineated out using the elements of topographic database of the Land Survey of Finland.

 The Finnish Forest Research Institute (Metla) developed a method called multi-source national forest inventory (MS-NFI).
 The first operative results were calculated in 1990.
 Small area forest resource estimates, in here municipality level estimates, and estimates of variables in map form are calculated using field data from the Finnish national forest inventory, satellite images and other digital georeferenced data, such as topographic database of the National Land Survey of Finland.
 Twelve sets of estimates have been produced for the most part of the country until now and eleven sets for Lapland.
 The number of the map form themes in the most recent version, from year 2023, is 45.
 In addition to the volumes by tree species and timber assortments, the biomass by tree species groups and tree compartments have been estimated.
 The first country level estimates correspond to years 1990-1994.
 The most recent versions are from years 2005, 2007, 2009, 2011, 2013, 2015, 2017, 2019, 2021 and 2023.
 The maps from 2023 is the eighth set of products freely available.
 It is also the fifth set produced by the Natural Resources Institute Finland.
 A new set of the products will be produced annually or biannually in the future.
 The maps are in a raster format with a pixel size of 16m x 16m (from 2013) and in the ETRS-TM35FIN coordinate system.
 The products cover the combined land categories forest land, poorly productive forest land and unproductive land.
 The other land categories as well as water bodies have been delineated out using the elements of the topographic database of the Land Survey of Finland.